PostHog/meta/requests-for-comments/2022-11-29-web-performance-beta.md

 Using a [`PerformanceObserver`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) we can register to be notified when performance entries are available and then send them back as events.

+This avoids having to patch fetch without ruling it out doing that in future.

 #### Reporting

 This gives us enough information to: